heatheranndye/Math-Vote/README.md

 # Math-Vote
-programs for senior thesis on gerrymandering working on using github line 4
+programs for senior thesis on gerrymandering
+This is a tutorial on using R and Excel to examine gerrymandering in your community.